 Wondering how it could be possible to top such a fantastic sight, we left the cathedral and returned to our car, grateful that we would finally reach Madrid in the evening.

 We were looking forward to seeing our friend Alicia, whom we hadn’t seen since she’d lived in Oregon years before.
 This would be our first visit to Madrid, a city we’d always wanted to visit, and we couldn’t wait to experience it with Alicia, a local who grew up in Madrid.

 Little did we know what she had planned for us!

 Know Before You Go

 A single adult ticket at the time of this writing costs €7.

-The audio guide is free.
+The audio guide is FREE and impressive.

 Photography is allowed without flash.

 The official name of this site is Catedral de Santa María de Burgos, or St. Mary’s Cathedral of Burgos.